BeSimple/BeSimpleDeploymentBundle/README.md

 -  ignore : masks for the files to be ignored
 -  force : ignored files can be forced this way

--  commands : a list of commands to execute on the remote server
+###Commands configuration

+To be continued.

 ###Servers configuration

 Here is the full list of parameters :

--  type : synchronisation type (FTP and Rsync for now)
--  host / username / password : login informations
+-  host / rsync_port / ssh_port / username / password : rsync & ssh login informations
 -  path : the path for your application root on the remote server
 -  rules : list of rules templates to apply
--  ignore / force / commands : local rules for convenience
+-  commands : list of commands to trigger on destination server

 How to use